How to Become a Strategic Leader

 Strategic leaders, on the other hand, must focus on multiple facets of the business instead of ensuring success in a single area.
 They make decisions that position the business for the future, while meeting current demands.
 And, typically, strategic leaders are involved in creating significant organizational change.
 This difference means that the challenges faced by strategic leaders will also be different.

-Being a Strategic Leader Stands Out in 3 Ways
+Strategic Leadership Stands Out in These 3 Ways

 For example, achieving the quarter’s targets may require that your team works well together — an important leadership task — but it doesn’t necessarily require change.